Looking for a healthy snack that will keep you feeling full? Almonds just might be the answer!

 Almonds may assist to raise high-density lipoproteins (commonly known as HDL cholesterol levels) and lower low-density lipoproteins with regular ingestion (referred to as LDL cholesterol levels).

-Almonds were found to lower non-HDL cholesterol, LDL cholesterol, and central adiposity, all of which are key risk factors for cardiometabolic dysfunction, according to research from Pennsylvania State University.
+According to research from Pennsylvania State University, almonds were found to lower non-HDL cholesterol, LDL cholesterol, and central adiposity, which are key risk factors for cardiometabolic dysfunction.

 They kept HDL cholesterol levels in check, which is crucial for maintaining healthy cholesterol levels.

-If you’re trying to reduce weight, unsweetened almond milk is a good option.
+Unsweetened almond milk is a good option if you’re trying to reduce weight.
 It’s low in calories, and the mono-unsaturated fat in almonds curbs hunger and avoids overeating.

 Almonds’ dietary fiber contributes to the feeling of being full, even if you only eat a small amount.